GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

 ## Compiling slurm scripts for Variant Calling and RNA-seq episodes

-👣 Choose your own adventure - compile a slurm script either for a variant calling or RNA-seq workflow.
+👣 Choose your own adventure  – compile a slurm script either for a variant calling or RNA-seq workflow.

 ??? question "Exercise 5.4 - Variant Calling Workflow 🧬 🔎"

     The purpose of this exercise is to compile a slurm submission script based on the script we wrote in [episode 2 - Automating variant calling workflow](2_AutomaticVariantC.md)

-    * Recommend creating a new directory for the exercise .i.e `ex_5.4`
+    * Recommend creating a new directory for the exercise *i.e.,* `ex_5.4`(or make this as part of the slurm script)
     * Name the file is `variant_calling.sl` (note that we change the extension from `.sh` to `.sl`)
     * Set slurm variables: